-- Council's 2024/25 LTFP identifies the Asset Renewal Funding Ratio with a projected average of 101.8% over the next 10 years, with a target range between 90% and 110%. - The ratio for 2024/25 is slightly higher than the target range at 118.1% due to carry forward of capital expenditure from 2023/24.
-This is a combination of renewal projects which were planned to be delivered over multiple years, projects where external factors limited our ability to deliver in the 2023/24 financial year, and some that were deliberately deferred to 2024/25 to better align with other works and reduce disruption to the community. - Importantly, in alignment with Council's Finance Strategy, this indicates that Council intends to fully fund the asset renewals identified in the AMPs and summarised in this SAMP.
+- Council's 2025/26 LTFP identifies the Asset Renewal Funding Ratio with a projected average of 100.8% over the next 10 years, with a target range between 90% and 110%. - The ratio for 2025/26 is within the target range at 107.8%. - Importantly, in alignment with Council's Finance Strategy, this indicates that Council intends to fully fund the asset renewals identified in the AMPs and summarised in this SAMP.